Surface Phone Release Date: Can It Compete With Galaxy S8 And iPhone 8?

 Does Microsoft have a chance of competing?

-Of course – Microsoft is already a trusted brand and while Windows 10 may not be widely accepted as an effective OS for mobile phones, the Redmond-based company can still offer top-of-the-line specs to gain more traction in the industry.
+Of course – Microsoft is already a trusted brand, and while Windows 10 may not be widely accepted as an effective OS for mobile phones, the Redmond-based company can still offer top-of-the-line specs to gain more traction in the industry.

 This is evident in the Google Pixel and Pixel XL, which are essentially newcomers.
 Google offered competitive specs in a beautiful phone, earning the spotlight for some time.
 However, it’s worth noting that consumers were more receptive to it because it carries Android — and now it all comes back to the operating system.